joshua-towney/puppy_love/README.md

 One big obstacle which took a whle to work out had to do with user entries.
 Apostropies could not be used for comments and any dog data as it broke the sql entry for the database.

-When editing details, a photo needs to be uploaded everytime. aything requring text will input empty data if nothing is entered.
+When editing details, a photo needs to be uploaded everytime. anything requiring text will input empty data if nothing is entered.
 I would have liked it to used whatever was already on file if nothing was entered.
 I have madee al fields required as a work around for now.